SamVanheer/Quake/README.md

 OpenAL provides a cross-platform sound API.
 This implementation makes direct use of OpenAL's 3D audio APIs to allow latency-free sound playback.

+## Replaced Media Control Interface and /dev/cdrom with OpenAL.

+Music is now played using OpenAL just like all other game audio.

 ## Converted QuakeC game code to C++.

 The QuakeC game code is now implemented in C++ to allow direct use of engine APIs, as well as better ways to handle some things like animation.